magoo/AuthTables/README.md

   "uid":"magoo"
   }`

-AuthTables quickly responds whether this is a known location for the user.
-If either MID or IP is new, it will add this to their known locations (Response: "OK") which grows their graph.
+AuthTables quickly responds whether this is a known record for the user.
+If either MID or IP is new, it will add this to their known record (Response: "OK") which grows their graph.
 If both are new, there is significant possibility that this account is taken over (Response: "BAD"), and should trigger a multifactor or email confirmation or other way of mitigating risk of ATO for this session.
 After this challenge, you can `/add` the session to their graph, allowing them to operate in the future without challenges.

 ## Limitations